LuckyLootTube/overwolf-plugins/AnimaLLT/README.md

 **AnimaLLT Overlay** is a custom Overwolf WebApp that listens for a specific Twitch Channel Point redemption and displays a fun, full-screen animation — no OBS or browser source required.

+Built by LuckyLootTube with the help of ChatGPT

 ---

 ## Features